uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![simulated environment](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/simulated_environment.jpg)

-The guide on the left of screen show you the controls, They are not very intuitive, but are useful to test the functionality of your project without having to do a full build to a real headset.

-- When the scene starts press # to lock the mouse
-- Press **tab** to cycle between controlling the head set and each controller.
-- With the right controller selected, press WSAD to move around.
-- With the left controller selected, w to teleport.
+<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=77afc393-1244-453f-82a7-b26100a887f6&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity VR - Simulator" ></iframe>

 ### On the headset

 We can build the scene to the headset, but as this can take a while, to save time I have pre-installed it for you.
+I will show you how to do it yourself at the bottom of this worksheet.

 ## Start our own scene